django/dsf-working-groups/active/online-community.md

   - ensure consistency that our online Django communities are welcoming and safe spaces

 - What actions are you proposing the WG be allowed to take directly?
   - Creation and management of processes related to community platforms.
-Examples of these processes include
+Examples of these processes include:
     - Proposals for adding/removing moderators & other roles and the adding/removing of roles directly
     - Training for moderators & other roles as required
     - Ensuring moderation is consistent across teams and platforms